Workspaces

 User Works

-Indicates that the user is working on the Workspace.
+Indicates that the user listed in the Owner column owns the Workspace.

 Checked-In

-Indicates that the Workspace is successfully checked in.
+Indicates that the original Workspace owner has checked it in.

 Creating a Workspace from Existing Jobs